M-Quadrat-IT-Consult/YeaBook/README.md

   yeabook
 ```

-When running on NAS devices or other systems with strict file permissions, map the `APP_UID`/`APP_GID` environment variables to match the host user that owns the bind-mounted directory:
+By default the container keeps the existing ownership of a bind-mounted `/data` volume and runs with that UID/GID.
+When running on NAS devices or other systems with strict file permissions, set `PUID`/`PGID` to match the host user that owns the directory (only then will the entrypoint adjust ownership):

 ```bash
 docker run --rm \